This Version Posted: October 26, 2021

 How to Get the COVID-19 Vaccine

-- Walk-In: anyone born in 2009 or earlier can now “walk-in” for a first or second dose of COVID-19 vaccine at any of the Health Unit mobile clinics.
+- Walk-In: anyone born in 2009 or earlier can “walk-in” for a first or second dose of COVID-19 vaccine at any of the Health Unit mobile clinics.
 No appointments are needed, but please bring your Ontario Health Card if you have one.
+Both mRNA vaccines (Pfizer-Comirnaty and Moderna-Spikevax) are available at all mobile clinics, unless specified otherwise.

 - All children turning 12 years old before the end of 2021 are eligible to be vaccinated.